 A student loan in deferment does not affect your credit score because it’s not a currently due obligation.
-If your score dropped after your loan came out of deferment, it’s likely that something negative has happened, such as a missed payment, high credit card account utilization or a credit report error.
+If your score dropped after your loan came out of deferment, it’s likely that something negative has happened.

 Dear Keeping Score,